 The partnerschools team

-The partnerschool team consists of the director, advisory board, composer-in-residence, poet-in-residence, web designer, volunteers and our most wonderful and invaluable teachers.
+The partnerschools team consists of the director, advisory board, composer-in-residence, poet-in-residence, artist-in residence, pianists, composers, web designer, volunteers and our most wonderful and invaluable teachers.

 Born and raised in Germany, Sonja Bruzauskas was trained on both sides of the Atlantic Ocean.
 Besides her expansive stage career in musical theater, opera and operetta, Sonja is a well-established concert singer and recitalist, focusing on German Art Song and contemporary music.